Preventative Dental Care Whittier, CA

 In our experience, patients who stay consistent with preventive care often avoid larger and more expensive dental problems down the road.
 Preventative care is commonly coordinated through a general dentist who can monitor changes over time, identify early warning signs, and recommend treatment before a minor issue becomes a more involved one.

 Good preventive habits can also help reduce costs over time.
-While they may not eliminate the need for treatment entirely, they can go a long way in reducing the likelihood of more extensive care.
-In fact, a study by Cigna concluded that, "Customers who did not receive preventive care experienced a 43% increase to their annual dental costs over the same period of time."
-This helps illustrate why regular preventive care and recommended dental visits can support better long-term savings.
+While they may not eliminate the need for treatment entirely, they can reduce the likelihood of more extensive care.
+Regular preventive care, cleanings, exams, and recommended dental visits can support better long-term oral health and may help patients avoid larger treatment needs later.

 “The longer someone waits to visit the dentist, the more likely they are to develop painful and costly dental problems later on.”